Direct Bias-Correction Term Estimation for Average Treatment Effect Estimation: Example about the AIPW estimator

 This section introduces the AIPW estimator with nuisance parameters estimated using our proposed direct bias-correction term estimation.
 We prove that under certain conditions, the proposed estimator is asymptotically normal.
 Note that this result is well known in the literature except for the use of nuisance parameters estimated via our direct bias-correction term estimation.
 The purpose of this section is not to provide novel methodological or theoretical results but to present an application of our proposed method.

 We analyze the AIPW estimator with an estimated propensity score.
-Recall that the AIPW estimator is defined as $\widetilde{\tau}^{\mathrm{AIPW}}_n = \frac{1}{n}\sum^n_{i=1}\Bigp{h(X_i, D_i; \widehat{r}_n)\p{Y_i - \widehat{\mu}_n(D_i, X_i)} + \widehat{\mu}_n(1, X_i) - \widehat{\mu}_n(0, X_i)}$, which is also called the DR estimator.
+Recall that the AIPW estimator is defined as $\widetilde{\tau}^{\mathrm{AIPW}}_n = \frac{1}{n}\sum^n_{i=1}\Bigp{\widehat{h}_n(D_i, X_i)\p{Y_i - \widehat{\mu}_n(D_i, X_i)} + \widehat{\mu}_n(1, X_i) - \widehat{\mu}_n(0, X_i)}$, which is also called the DR estimator.

-We first make the following assumption. \begin{assumption}[Donsker condition] The hypothesis classes $\calR$ and $\calM$ belong to the Donsker class. \end{assumption} For example, this assumption holds when the bracketing entropy is finite.
+We first make the following assumption. \begin{assumption}[Donsker condition or cross fitting] Either of the followings holds: (i) the hypothesis classes $\calH$ and $\calM$ belong to the Donsker class, or (ii) $\widehat{\mu}_n$ and $\widehat{h}_n$ are estimated via cross fitting. \end{assumption}

+For example, the Donsker condition holds when the bracketing entropy of $\calH$ is finite.
 In contrast, it is violated in high-dimensional regression or series regression settings where the model complexity diverges as $n \to \infty$.
 For neural networks, the assumption holds if both the number of layers and the width are finite.
 However, if these quantities grow with the sample size, the assumption is no longer valid.

-Even if this assumption does not hold, we can still establish asymptotic normality by employing sample splitting \citep{klaassen1987}.
-There are various ways to implement sample splitting, and one of the most well-known is cross-fitting, used in double machine learning \citep[DML][,]{ChernozhukovVictor2018Dmlf}.
+Even if the Donsker condition does not hold, we can still establish asymptotic normality by employing sample splitting \citep{Klaassen1987consistentestimation}.
+There are various ways to implement sample splitting, and one of the most well-known is cross-fitting, used in double machine learning \citep[DML,][]{Chernozhukov2018doubledebiased}.
 In DML, the dataset is split into several folds, and the nuisance parameters are estimated using only a subset of the folds.
-This ensures that in $h(X_i, D_i; \widehat{r}_n)\p{Y_i - \widehat{\mu}_n(D_i, X_i)} + \widehat{\mu}_n(1, X_i) - \widehat{\mu}_n(0, X_i)$, the observations $(X_i, D_i, Y_i)$ are not used to construct $\widehat{\mu}_n$ and $\widehat{r}_n$.
-For more details, see \citet{ChernozhukovVictor2018Dmlf}.
+This ensures that in $\widehat{h}_n(D_i, X_i)\p{Y_i - \widehat{\mu}_n(D_i, X_i)} + \widehat{\mu}_n(1, X_i) - \widehat{\mu}_n(0, X_i)$, the observations $(X_i, D_i, Y_i)$ are not used to construct $\widehat{\mu}_n$ and $\widehat{r}_n$.
+For more details, see \citet{Chernozhukov2018doubledebiased}.

-\begin{assumption}[Convergence rate] $\big\| \widehat{r} - r_0 \big\|_2 = o_p(1)$, $\big\| \widehat{\mu} - \mu_0 \big\|_2 = o_p(1)$, and $\big\| \widehat{r} - r_0 \big\|_2 \big\| \widehat{\mu} - \mu_0 \big\|_2 = o_p(1/\sqrt{n})$. \end{assumption}
+\begin{assumption}[Convergence rate] $\big\| \widehat{h} - h_0 \big\|_2 = o_p(1)$, $\big\| \widehat{\mu} - \mu_0 \big\|_2 = o_p(1)$, and $\big\| \widehat{h} - h_0 \big\|_2 \big\| \widehat{\mu} - \mu_0 \big\|_2 = o_p(1/\sqrt{n})$. \end{assumption}